Veluthil/My-DevOps-Journey/Project 5 - CI Project with Jenkins/README.md

 ### 4. Install JDK8 and Maven.

-- This application uses both JDK11 and JDK8
+- This application uses both JDK11 and JDK8.
-- Go to `Manage Jenkins` -> `Tools`
+- Go to `Manage Jenkins` -> `Tools`.
-- ssh to Jenkins EC2 and find JAVA_HOME path in /usr/lib/jvm/
+- ssh to Jenkins EC2 and find JAVA_HOME path in `/usr/lib/jvm/`.
 - Find JDK section and click Add JDK:
 ```sh
 Name: OracleJDK11